jasonrhodes/ohsnap/README.md

 Your API app object, which can be anything that [supertest](https://github.com/visionmedia/supertest#example) says it can be.
 (As of now, it says: "You may pass an http.Server, or a Function to request() - if the server is not already listening for connections then it is bound to an ephemeral port for you so there is no need to keep track of ports.")

-**testFilePath** (required)
+**testFilePath** (required, if not using the mocha helper)

 The full path to the current test file, which will be used to name the snap file if it doesn't already exist. i.e. `my-test.spec.js -> my-test.snap` Note: this needs to be the full path to the file, not just the file name.

+\*The mocha helper takes care of this for you.

 **getName** (optional)

 Function that returns the name for a given snapshot.
-The mocha helper sets this to the name of the current `it`, which works really well.
 If you're not using mocha, you can figure out a different way to get that value or just skip this and pass in the snap names in each test directly.

+\*The mocha helper takes care of this for you.

 **snapsDirectory** (optional)